 I’m sure you’ve seen branded links popping up everywhere these days.
-Most major brands like Pepsi, Virgin, Starbucks, Samsung are already using them to associate content they share with their brands.
+Most major brands like Pepsi, Virgin, Starbucks, and Samsung are already using them to associate the content they share with their brands.
 And for a reason.

 Branded links help build brand recognition.

 Having your brand on a link makes any content you share more visible and associates it with you.

 They also help send quality signals about the content you share.

 Users who found the content helpful might be more likely to remember where they got it from.

 And getting a branded domain is actually quite simple.
 However, finding the perfect domain name to use as your custom link shortener can be quite tricky.
 But here are some things to remember when choosing your branded short domain:

 1- Your link domain shouldn’t be too long

 A branded link is a shorter version of a URL you want to share online.As the name suggests, a branded short domain should be, well, short.
 You don’t want your domain name to take up too much of the links estate.
 You’ll want to leave room to add in a meaningful keyword that will stand out and indicate what the content your link leads to is about.